Role of Business Intelligence & Data Warehousing in Government Sector

 Database: We have a centralized repository to store the bulk data.
 We use the database to keep consolidated information to avoid long waiting times when you make a query.

-Visualization tool: Once the data has been processed, these tools allow users to create graphs, charts, perform additional calculations and even run complex algorithms to get insights out of that data.
+Visualization tool: Once the data has been processed, the user can create graphs, charts, do additional calculations and even run complex algorithms for insightful data.
 These tools also provide options to share the information with others.

-In recent years, international bodies like the World Bank have promoted digital identity as key to reducing fraud, facilitating financial inclusion, enabling political empowerment, facilitating economic growth, and for many such reasons in developing countries.
+In recent years, international bodies like the World Bank have promoted digital identity as key to reducing fraud.
+It also helps in facilitating financial inclusion, enabling political empowerment, facilitating economic growth, and for many such reasons in developing countries.

 A Digital Identity system includes the following components: